Applicant Guidance

 Critical Race Perspectives on the Use of Research Evidence

-- Measuring Race and Racism in Studies of Research Use (Webinar Recording)
+Webinar: Measuring Race and Racism in Studies of Research Use

 This essay offers an introduction to critical research perspectives, particularly critical race theory, as they apply to the conceptualization and study of the use of research evidence.
 Doucet outlines three specific strategies for using critical race theory to inform a conceptual framework for studies focused on improving the usefulness of research evidence, wherein useful is considered from the perspective of the communities most affected by policy or practice.